mechadns/python_phone_number_web_scrape/README.md

 # Phone Number Scraper

 This repository contains a Python-based scraper designed to collect **publicly available** phone numbers from **Google Search** results.
-The tool automates queries, extracts visible phone numbers, and organizes them into a structured CSV format for easy enrichment and further use.
+The tool automates queries, extracts visible phone numbers, and populates them into a structured CSV file for easy enrichment and further use.

 > ⚡️ **Disclaimer**: This tool is designed to strictly scrape publicly available phone numbers.
 Ensure your usage complies with Google's Terms of Service and local data privacy regulations.